 For more information about format, activities, and registration, please contact the Conference Director, D. Todd Smith, PhD, APRN, AGACNP-BC, FNP-BC, CFRN, FF/EMT-P, at email@example.com

-The Dorothy Ebersbach Academic Center for Flight Nursing is supported by the FPB School of Nursing at Case Western Reserve University, as part of the Acute Care Nurse Practitioner Flight Nursing Program
+The Dorothy Ebersbach Academic Center for Flight Nursing and the Callahan Critical Care Transport Center are part of the Frances Payne Bolton School of Nursing at Case Western Reserve University.